geoserver/geoserver/doc/en/user/source/community/remote-wps/install_python.rst

 * **active**; *Boolean* which enables or disables the service.

 * **max_running_time_seconds**; After this time the Python Wrapper tries to shutdown the process and send a *FAILED* message to GeoServer.

+* **load_average_scan_minutes**; This option allows you to set the CPU and Memory average load scan time.
+It is espressed in 'minutes' and if disabled here it will be set by default to 15 minutes.

+* **process_blacklist**; Use this option to completely avoid using this host (and prevent starting a new 'processbot') whenever one of the following process names are running.
+In other words, if one of the following processes are currently running on this machine, GeoServer won't send any WPS execute request until they are finished.

 Inputs Section
 ++++++++++++++